GDPR: what are some things to consider when using (online) survey tools?

 - Have I completed the GDPR Register (in DMPonline.be)?

-In addition to the above questions about designing your survey/questionnaire, the questions below can help you to select a proper (online) survey tool:
+In addition to these questions about designing your survey/questionnaire, the questions below can help you to select a proper (online) survey tool:

 - Where are the personal data in the (online) survey tool stored?
-If the data is stored on servers outside the EU, this does NOT fall under the protection of the GDPR and you will have to take additional and strict measures to bring this up to the right level of protection.
+If the data is stored on servers outside the EU, this does NOT fall under the protection of the GDPR and you'll have to take additional and strict measures to bring this up to the right level of protection.
 Using (online) survey tools with servers outside the EU is not recommended.

 - Does the (online) survey tool offer sufficient guarantees regarding security and protection of the data?
 Does the tool itself have certain contracts or certificates, such as ISO27001 certification or results of security analyses (security audits, pen tests, etc.)?

 - Does the tool offer sufficient security guarantees (e.g. are data connections encrypted with HTTPS encryption and SSL certificates?).

 - Are the data automatically deleted by the (survey) tool afterwards?
-If this is not possible, make sure that you can demand this or delete your data in the tool yourself.
+If this isn't possible, make sure that you can demand it or delete your data in the tool yourself.

 - How can the participants exercise their rights?
-Can this be set in the (online) survey tool itself?
-Or should this be done separately, e.g. via e-mail to you?
+Can it be arranged in the (online) survey tool itself?
+Or should it be done separately, e.g. via e-mail to you?

 - Can you adjust the settings with regard to data collection, retention and protection?
-For example: can you disable the collection of the IP address of participants in the settings of the online survey tool?
+For example: can you disable collection of the participants' IP addresses in the survey tool's settings?

 - Have you drawn up a data processing agreement with the (online) survey tool?
 In most cases the (online) survey tool will act as processor, you will act on behalf of UGent as the data controller.
 Between UGent and Qualtrics, the necessary aspects regarding privacy and security were already laid down in a processing agreeement.
 If you decide to use Qualtrics for your research, you no longer need to conclude a processing agreement yourself.
-If you wish to use a tool other than Qualtrics contact the TechTransfer's legal support office of TechTransfer to request a contract (processing agreement with the survey tool)
+If you wish to use a tool other than Qualtrics contact the TechTransfer's legal support office and request a contract (processing agreement with the survey tool).